 Galapagos is one of the most active volcanic regions on the planet.
 So, no trip would be complete without some volcano adventure thrown in.
-The spectacular Sierra Negra volcano, on Isabela island, ticks all the right boxes for visitors.
-Not only does Sierra Negra boast one of the world’s largest craters, it’s also one of the most popular hiking trails at Galapagos.
+Look no further than the spectacular Sierra Negra Volcano, on Isabela island.
+Not only does Sierra Negra Volcano boast one of the world’s largest craters, but the Sierra Negra hike is also one of the most popular on the Galapagos.
 This is definitely one volcano that should be on your Galapagos wish list!

-Sierra Negra volcano is lcoated on Isabela island, Galapagos.
-Isabela is the large, sea-horse shaped mass to the west of the archipelago.
+Sierra Negra volcano is located on Isabela island, Galapagos.
+Isabela is the large, sea-horse-shaped mass to the west of the archipelago.

-Her wide, imposing crater dominates the sky line of southern Isabela.
-Sierra Negra is easily accesible, just 13 miles (21 kilometers) from the port town of Puerto Villamil, where most tourists overnight when visiting Isabela.
+Sierra Negra's wide, imposing crater dominates the skyline of southern Isabela.
+Sierra Negra is easily accessible, just 13 miles (21 kilometers) from the port town of Puerto Villamil, where most tourists overnight when visiting Isabela.

-The good news is that there are multiple, easy ways to visit Sierra Negra Galapagos.
+The good news is that there are multiple, easy ways to visit Sierra Negra Volcano.

-For land visitors to Isabela island, take a guided Sierra Negra day tour from Puerto Villamil town.
-Both private and group tours depart most days of the week, with naturalist guide, transport and box lunch included.
-These tours usually run from 07:30 / 08:00am, through to 13:00 / 14:00pm.
+For land visitors to Isabela island, take a guided Sierra Negra tour from Puerto Villamil town.
+Both private and group Sierra Negra tours depart most days of the week, with a naturalist guide, transport, and box lunch included.
+These tours usually start at 07:30 / 08:00 am, returning to Puerto Villamil around 13:00 / 14:00 pm.

 Many visitors also choose to include a Sierra Negra tour into their longer Galapagos land tour itinerary.